 I got organized by creating checklists with everything they needed to bring to school and after-school activities.
 Then I set out to plan easy after-school snacks and weeknight dinners so it would be one less thing to worry about during those hectic afternoons.

 These little changes have made a huge difference in the stress level in our house and I am hoping they’ll help you, too.
-Are you ready to learn how to be organized and grab your freebie printable checklists?
+Are you ready to learn these simple organizational ideas and grab your freebie printable checklists?
+Let’s get started!

 If your kids are doing e-learning or Homeschooling this year get helpful tips on educational resources, room set up ideas, and supplies on our Homeschool Resource Page.
 Plus tips on How to Start Homeschooling this year.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.